You can find Part I of the series here

-I talked about the notes on the servants dæmons but thy represent one of three of four allusions to the reasons behind dæmon-forms in that first chapter.
-Pullman gives us a set of interacting possibilities around the reasoning for dæmon-forms as both a working model and an open question, and afterwards lets the idea lie for a long time.
+I talked about the notes on the servants' dæmons but the servants represent only one of three or four allusions to the reasoning behind dæmon-forms in that first chapter.
+Pullman gives us a set of interacting steers around the reasoning for dæmon-forms as both a working model and an open question, and afterwards lets the idea lie for a long time.

 The first allusion to the reason behind a form is very early, in the sentence where we first learn anything at all about dæmons.
 The narration tells us Pantalaimon “was currently in the form of a moth, a dark brown one so as not to show up in the darkness of the hall.”
 So our first sense is that the shape a dæmon wears is optional and at least in this case the choice is made for pragmatic reasons.

-Then next hint is the aforementioned “a dog, like almost all servants dæmons” (and its partner a few pages later, ” a superior servant so a superior dog”).
-I’ve discussed the implications around this line already: the indication that the dæmons form is in some way a meaningful comment on the character, but the steer away from a simple individual totemic reading.
+Then next hint is the aforementioned “a dog, like almost all servants dæmons” (and its partner a few pages later, ”a superior servant so a superior dog”).
+I’ve discussed the implications around this line already: the indication that the dæmon's form is in some way a meaningful comment on the character, but also a steer away from a simple individualistic totemic reading.

-The other person who passes through the scene in those first pages is the Master of Jordan college.
-His dæmon’s form is noted but without overt comment on any reason for it.
+The other person who passes through the scene in those first pages is the Master of Jordan College.
+His dæmon’s form is noted without overt commentary on any implication to it.
 However it is worth noting that there’s a pretty clear resonance between action and dæmon-form going on: the Master is here to attempt murder, and his dæmon is a raven.
-Curiously this obviousness of connection doesn’t feel heavy-handed, perhaps because Pullman leans so much away from framing the Master as ominous or spooky.
+Curiously this obviousness of connection doesn’t feel heavy-handed, perhaps because Pullman leans so much away from framing the Master as an ominous or spooky presence otherwise.
 It is however another clue to the reader that though dæmon forms are significant, it is perhaps not in an obvious or even consistent manner.
 That the way we should be processing dæmons is not by thinking about inner nature but rather in story terms.
 Not quite meta-textually, but remembering that characters on a page are not the same as people in a room.
 They have a story identity.
 The Master is, in-universe, a complex man hardly defined by one desperate attempt at assassination.
-But as a player in a story, that is what he’s all about.
+But as a player in the story, that is what he’s all about.

 The final new character to enter in chapter one is Lord Asriel.
-And he is the first character, and possibly the last, to embody the principle that everyone thinks of as universally applicable: his dæmon is an obvious totem of his nature.
-Stelmaria’s noting as a snow leopard is just one part of a semantic field around Asriel’s introduction that draws comparison with a powerful, wild, feline beast: “yawning like a lion”, “fierce” “savage” “a wild animal held in a cage too small for it”.
+He is the first character, and possibly the last, to embody the principle that everyone thinks of as universally applicable: his dæmon really is an obvious totem of his nature.
+Stelmaria’s being a snow leopard is just one part of a semantic field around Asriel’s introduction that draws comparison with the image of a powerful, wild, feline beast: “yawning like a lion”, “fierce”, “savage” “a wild animal held in a cage too small for it”.
 Then there’s her geographical connection.
-We have already at this point heard mention of his having come from “the North”, and soon we will plunge into his account of his polar expedition.
+We have already at this point heard mention of Asriel's having come from “the North”, and soon we will plunge into his account of his polar expedition.

 Secondly, I would point out that Lord Asriel is exceptional, in several senses.
 He is painted as hugely powerful, bold, superhumanly arrogant.
 His dæmon’s bold and obvious form is meant to strike us like his direct gaze, intimidatingly unabashed and powerful.